jessie20022/cmsc320finalproject/README.md

 ```

 ## Hypothesis Test
 In this section of the tutorial, we aim to see whether there is a statistically significant different in the mean average GPA of all CMSC (Computer Science) and KNES (Kinesiology) courses.
 We want to accomplish this using a two sample t test, where we are essentially testing whether two population means are equal.
+In this case, we are using the unpaired variation of the test because we can not assume that the samples are correlated.
+In this situation, our null hypothesis H_0 is